 Soil: All Hellebores are shade garden plants, preferring partial shade and a rich, moist soil, high in organic matter.
 Although they like some moisture, don't let them sit in wet soil for prolonged periods of time or they will rot.
 Once established, they can handle drier soil.

-Planting: Seed is available, but it will be a mix of colors.
-If you want a particular variety, you will need to purchase plants because they have either been selected or possibly hybridized.
+Planting: Hellebore seed is available, but it will be a mix of colors.
+If you want a particular variety, you will need to purchase plants because they have either been selected or probably hybridized.

-Most varieties will reseed, but if they are hybrids, you never know what you'll get.
+Most varieties will reseed, but if they are hybrids, you never know what you will get.
 You can move the seedlings to another location in the garden, once they are large enough to handle and have developed true leaves.

 If you want to make it even easier on you and the transplants, collect the seed pods and let them fully ripen and dry.
 When they split open in early summer, scatter the seeds where you want them to grow.
 Or start them in pots and plant them out when they are large enough to move.

 If you sow them as soon as they drop from the pods, they will germinate with minimal effort.
-As they sit, they develop a hard coating and go dormant.
+However, if they sit too long outside of soil, they develop a hard coating and go dormant.
 It can take a year or more for them to complete their dormancy cycle.

 - First, soak the seeds in hot water, until they start to swell.
 This can take a day or two.

-- Sow them and keep the pots at about 70 F, for 6 weeks.
+- Sow them and keep the pots at about 70 degrees F, for 6 weeks.

-- Then move them to a cooler spot, at about 50 F. You should see germination within another 4 - 6 weeks.
+- Then move them to a cooler spot, at about 50 degrees F. You should see germination within another 4 - 6 weeks.

 The only real maintenance the plants require is a little cleaning up of their fading leaves.
 If foliage is winter worn, it can be cut back to basal growth in the spring, before flowering.